stormatters image

 In the story of Krishna, Kamsa is a mundane demon.
 He was not a fallen gatekeeper.
 He was not even the real son of Ugrasena, the king.
 He was conceived when a gandharva (angel) named Dramila disguised himself and raped Ugrasena's wife.
 This is one of many scriptural examples of rape, and as a result, a demon incarnated.
 Ugrasena's wife cursed the gandharva, and cursed her son Kamsa to be killed by someone from Ugrasena's dynasty.
 The scriptures explain that Kamsa behaved badly toward Krishna and Ugrasena because he was aware of his status as an unwanted child.
 Kamsa was simply an angry, unloved man who treated others badly.

 Hiranyakashipu attained liberation after two more births as a demon; Kamsa attained impersonal liberation when Krishna killed him.
 An incorrect interpretation (subtly promoted in ISKCON) is that the bad guys are really good guys because they could be fallen gatekeepers, or next in line to attain liberation.
 Therefore, the logic follows, be careful indicting bad ISKCON leaders because they might really be great souls.
 However, this is a twisting of scripture.
 The real message is that Krishna vanquishes the demons, therefore the devotees should never work for demons, cover for them, or try to help them in any way.
-Bhagavad-gita says that god will protect the faithful and punish the evil-doers, regardless of their past-life origins.
+Bhagavad-gita says that God will protect the faithful and punish the evil-doers, regardless of their past-life origins.
 The demons' fate is sealed and their greatest blessing will be their demise.

 The Demon's Woman